Optimal radial basis for density-based atomic representations: Theory

-As we discuss later, it is also possible to mix species in this step, by considering a covariance matrix that couples radial and chemical channels.
 Note that we compute $\bC^{al}$ without centering the density coefficients.
 For $l>0$, the mean ought to be zero by symmetry (although it might not be for a finite dataset), and even for the totally symmetric, $l=0$ terms, density correlation features are usually computed in a way that is more consistent with the use of non-centered features.

 The number of contracted numerical coefficients $\qmax$ can be chosen inspecting the eigenvalues $\Lambda^{al}_q$.
 At first, it might appear that in order to evaluate the contracted basis one has to compute the full set of $\nmax$ coefficients, and this is how the idea was applied in Ref.~\citenum{niga+20jcp}.
 When combining Eq.~\eqref{eq:contract} with Eq.~\eqref{eq:neighbor-sum}, however, one sees that the contracted coefficients can be evaluated directly